Skrodon/open-console-tasks/README.md

   * <https://github.com/Skrodon/open-console-connect> Connection provider
   * <https://github.com/Skrodon/open-console-tasks> batch processing (this repo)

-# Open Console, Website Owner Interface
+# Open Console, Tasks managate

-This project is part of https://open-console.eu Open Console, which is (mainly) an initiative let website-owners communicate with service which do something with their website, domain-name, or network.

 Open Console is a larger project: this sub-project only focusses on the batch-processing tasks.

+Tasks are introduce to off-load computation intensive and slow work from the website processes onto separate processes.
+The parallellization of this work can be monitored and managed via minion.

 ## Installing Perl modules